mpgn/HallOfFame-Root-me.org/README.md

 Add the user in the `users.json` like this :
 ```
-python update.py 'username' 'realname'
+python update.py username realname
 ```
+You can get the useranme form the url of a Root-me profile : https://www.root-me.org/username

 Update the json like this :
 ```
-python3 update.py
+python3 update.py update
 ```

 Use a cron job to update the script every night ;)